- Mission Statement

-- Cashier (Bursar) Contact Information
+- Bursar/Cashier's Office Contact Information

 The Bursar's Office provides a centralized, automated revenue receipting system that includes collection of payments for tuition, fees, room, board and miscellaneous charges, and acts as a deposit service for campus department revenue.
 The office also distributes payroll checks, posts all financial aid loans, grants and scholarships, and disburses refunds.
 The Bursar's Office is committed to satisfying our customer's needs to the best of our ability.
 We will respond to all requests with courtesy, accuracy, and prompt service.